 Carleton welcomes transfer students to apply every year.
-We understand that every transfer student’s story is different, and our admissions committee will take the time to consider your experiences and your interest in attending Carleton.
-Each year we review applications from students who want to transfer to college.
+We understand that every transfer student’s story is different, and our admissions committee will take the time to consider your perspectives, experiences and your interest in attending Carleton.
 Whether you're applying from a community college, a large university or something in between, we're eager to support your journey to Carleton.

 I like Carleton’s culture because many returning students and faculty feel obliged to uphold a mentorship role for new students, including transfers!
 Incoming students should prepare for an effusive welcome that includes warm invitations to hang out with students from diverse backgrounds and discussing refreshing topics.

 37% Students of color or Native American students